- University Bulletin

 - Frequently Asked Questions

-The Minor in Game Development is open to students of all majors at the Pennsylvania State University.
+Game development is a truly interdisciplinary field.
+The Minor in Game Development is designed to provide students with a strong background in the design and development of video games and is open to students of all majors at the Pennsylvania State University.
 These majors, in particular, work well with students of a particular interest:

 - Computer Science, Software Engineering: for students interested in the technicality of programming games.

-- DIGIT (Digital Media, Arts, and Technology), Psychology, Creative Writing, English: for students interested in how games are used as an artistic medium.
+- DIGIT (Digital Media, Arts, and Technology), Psychology, Creative Writing, English: for students interested in how games are used as an artistic or social science medium.

-- For Computer Science students: All 400-level GAME courses count as Supporting and Related Areas courses.
+- For Computer Science students: All 400-level GAME courses count as Supporting and Related Areas courses for your major.

-- For Software Engineering or Computer Engineering or Electrical Engineering students: GAME 450 and GAME 480 count as Technical Elective courses.
+- For Software Engineering or Computer Engineering students: GAME 450 and GAME 480 count as Technical Elective courses for your major.